The goals of arthritis treatment are to:

 - Biologic Response Modifiers (Biologics)

-Injections Into a Joint
+Injections into a Joint

 There are several types of injections which can be given locally into the joint.
 Viscosupplementation is a procedure that involves the injection of gel-like substances (hyaluronates) into a joint (currently approved for knee) to supplement the viscous properties of synovial fluid.
-The five types are:

 Local steroid injections can be used for a specific, painful joint.
 Three steroid injections per year into a joint is the maximum allowed by most doctors.
 Steroid injections were used long before viscosupplementation became a treatment option.
 Both are still used though, depending on patient preference.